 Winning Layouts: How Design Can Make Your Proposal Great

 First impressions matter, especially in proposals.
 When evaluators have dozens of proposals to review, how can you make your proposal stand out?
-While compelling, high-scoring content is critical, well-designed proposal pages can facilitate an evaluator’s review of your proposal and ensure your strengths are not missed.
+While compelling, high-scoring content is critical, a proposal with great design can facilitate an evaluator’s review of your proposal and ensure your strengths are not missed.

 Produce Proposal Page Design for Writers